Consensys/mythx-docs/docs/source/tooling/truffle.rst

 Truffle
 =======

 **MythX for Truffle** is a `Truffle plugin <https://truffleframework.com/docs/truffle/getting-started/writing-external-scripts#third-party-plugin-commands>`_ that adds automated smart contract security analysis to the `Truffle framework <https://truffleframework.com>`_.
+With this plugin, you can run security analysis directly from your Truffle development environment.

 The MythX plugin requires Truffle 5.0 or higher.
 Note that your Truffle project must compile successfully for the security analysis to work.